 Most of the fine coffee particles get captured in the foamy surface at the top of the French Press jar.
 Take a spoon and remove this foamy surface before pushing the plunger.

-But in this way, some of the coffee oils and flavorful components will also get lost.
+But in this way, some of the coffee oils and flavorful components will also be removed.

-If you are entirely against grittiness, give this method a try.
-If you like the flavor, that’s good for you; otherwise, you can also use paper filters.
+If you like the flavor, that’s good otherwise, you can also use paper filters.

 Use paper filter